Coursework and Credits

 - What if I am a STEM major or minor?

-Taking courses abroad as a STEM major or minor is often supported, but sometime takes careful planning with your major/minor departments/programs.
+Taking courses abroad as a STEM major or minor is often supported but may require careful planning with departments/programs.
 Some STEM subjects have specific course sequences that mean you need to spend a certain semester on-campus.
-It can be difficult to meet a lab requirement while abroad; if a lab is required for one of your courses abroad or your semester abroad, it’s important to check with the relevant department about whether the lab is possible during your intended program.
+It can be difficult to meet a lab requirement while abroad — many programs do not offer labs.
+If a program does offer a lab, it’s important to check with the Swarthmore department about whether the lab can meet a Swarthmore requirement.

 Pre-Departure